About Us

 Executive Director

-Julie Duvall is the President of the Champaign Urbana Autism Network in Urbana, IL.
+Julie Duvall is the Executive Director of the Champaign Urbana Autism Network in Urbana, IL.
 She is a mother of seven children; this includes both an adult and adolescent child who are on the spectrum.
 She has eleven grandchildren, four of which are also diagnosed with Autism/Intellectual Disabilities.
-Julie has 28 years of experience in the disability world with an excellent knowledge of state and federal disability laws, including ADA guidelines, policies, and practices.
+Julie has 28+ years of experience in the disability world with an excellent knowledge of state and federal disability laws, including ADA guidelines, policies, and practices.
 She is strategically minded with the talent to think outside the box to problem solve and provide crisis intervention.
 She has worked with several state, county, and local governments as well as private agencies to set precedence in policies., procedures, and services for the disability community.
 Julie is straightforward, poignant, and willing to do what it takes to achieve the end goal.
 Her specialties are giving a voice to issues, concerns, and advocating for those who need support.

 Jill Graves

-Event Planning/Coordinator
+Event Director

 Alyssa Mize